thescientist13/dataviz-poc/README.md

 </script>
 ```

 Not particularly declarivate or predictive, is it?
-While not necessarily a bad thing and certainly not picking on D3 as it can / does provide a lot of value in calculating things like scaling and points, but from an authoring perspective, it's a lot of JavaScript, when some HTML might provide a little more of an ergonomic and intuitive developer experience.
+While not necessarily a bad thing and certainly not picking on D3 as it can / does provide a lot of value in calculating things like scaling and points, but from an authoring perspective, it's a lot of JavaScript, when (IMO) some HTML might provide a little more of an ergonomic and intuitive developer experience.

-### Putting It All Together
+### Bringing It All Together
-So what's the point of all this?
+So really though, where are you going with this?

+If we take a look at the random plot generator this POC was inpired from, we can see that to achieve the output of
+1. A set of points (0<=x<=100)
+1. In a plot (square)
+1. With a line drawn down the middle diagonally
+1. With points ordered on either side of the line, by color (blue vs green)
+1. And filling all those dots

-If we take the random plot generator this POC was inpired from, we can see that to achieve the output of a set of points in a plot with a line down the middle seperating these points conditionally (blue vs green), we can see that by combining SVG + JavaScript, we are able [achieve that output](https://github.com/ProjectEvergreen/random-plot-generator/blob/master/src/components/plot-generator.js#L86) with code that looks like this (and a little help from **lit-html**):
+We can see that by combining SVG + JavaScript, we are able [achieve that output](https://github.com/ProjectEvergreen/random-plot-generator/blob/master/src/components/plot-generator.js#L86) with code that looks like this (and a little help from **lit-html**):
 ```javascript
 import { svg } from 'https://unpkg.com/lit-html@0.10.2/lit-html.js';